JaGuzmanT/Pedestrians_project/README.md

 ## 🚀 How to Use

-1. **Select the Counting Line:**
-   Open `Selector_puntos.html` in your browser and select the two points for the virtual line.
-Save the coordinates.

-2. **Configure the Script:**
+1. **Configure the Script:**
    - Set the video path and model path in the script.
    - Input the selected region points for the counting line.

-3. **Run the Script:**
+2. **Run the Script:**
+   - Execute the script in your Python environment.
+   -

+2. **Select the Counting Line:**
+   - The `Selector_puntos.html` will be open in your browser.
+Select the two points for the virtual line and write the coordinates in the terminal, where the input values will be entered.
-   Execute the script in your Python environment.
-The script will process the video, detect pedestrians, and count them as they cross the line.
+   - The script will process the video, detect pedestrians, and count them as they cross the line.

 4. **Review the Output:**
    The output video will be saved in the specified folder, showing detections, the counting line, and the running count.